 Economics explores each of the three major divisions in economics: microeconomics, macroeconomics, and international economics.
 Analysis of these areas as they relate to the law of supply and demand is required.
 In this modern age of computers and instant information, the students are given an opportunity to observe the complexity of a global economy.
 Students should apply tools learned in other subject fields to their understanding of our economic system.

-Wood Shop is designed to give students the opportunity to explore and enjoy working with wood.
+Intro to Shop is designed to give students the opportunity to explore and learn about various industrial art forms.
+Students spend time learning about woodworking, automotive and basic home and car repairs.
 Each student is guided through the process of choosing and designing a personal project, selecting the necessary supplies, and satisfactorily completing the project.

 Auto Body is a project-oriented class designed as an introduction to the field of automotive sheet metal repair and refinishing.
 Students are encouraged to work on their own vehicles.
 If students do not have their own vehicles, a wide variety of projects will be assigned.
 Students participate in hands-on activities to learn how the engine works.
 Dismantling and reassembling an engine, and basic maintenance and care are also taught.